stylemistake/juke-build/README.md

 });
 ```

-Context is available on these properties (when using an arrow function syntax):
+Context is available on these properties (when using a function syntax):

 - `dependsOn`
 - `inputs`